book

 Theoretical framework for mat-building typology; the organizational logic behind the school and housing module system

-Smithson’s seminal essay defines the mat typology that the thesis draws on extensively for the primary school design.
+Smithson’s seminal essay defines the mat typology central to the primary school design.
 The mat typology is defined by a horizontal field of modular units that combine to create a continuous, adaptive ground plane.
-The thesis traces this typology through a lineage from the Amsterdam Orphanage (van Eyck, 1960) through the Gandhi Ashram (Correa, 1963) and Hertzberger’s schools (1970s-80s) to the Lahaina Primary School, extracting historical rules including aggregation rather than monumentality, environmental responsiveness, distributed program, ground plane as primary organizer, and incrementalism and modularity.
+The typology traces through a lineage from the Amsterdam Orphanage (van Eyck, 1960) through the Gandhi Ashram (Correa, 1963) and Hertzberger’s schools (1970s-80s) to the Lahaina Primary School, extracting historical rules including aggregation rather than monumentality, environmental responsiveness, distributed program, ground plane as primary organizer, and incrementalism and modularity.